Maternal Health Challenge Winners - POCTRN

 The Point of Care Technology Research Network develops technologies with clinical applications using a network model that enhances complementary strengths and builds multidisciplinary partnerships.

-Center for Point-of-Care Technologies Research for Sexually Transmitted Diseases
+Center for Innovation in Point-of-Care Technologies for HIV/AIDS and Emerging Infectious Diseases at Northwestern

-Center for Innovation in Point of Care Technologies for HIV/AIDS at Northwestern
+Center for Point of Care Technologies for Nutrition, Infection, and Cancer in Global Health at Cornell University

 null Maternal Health Challenge Winners

 NIH selects next round of winners in the RADx® Tech for Maternal Health Challenge

 The National Institutes of Health announced the next round of winners of its Rapid Acceleration of Diagnostics Technology (RADx® Tech) for Maternal Health Challenge—an $8 million prize competition to accelerate development of technologies to improve maternal health outcomes for those who live in areas lacking access to maternity care.
 The challenge seeks promising home-based or point-of-care diagnostic devices, wearables, and other remote sensing technologies to improve postpartum healthcare in these so-called “maternity care deserts,” which include urban and rural areas across the United States.